Regular student surveys frequently confirm what we already, anecdotally, knew: studying architecture puts young people under huge financial pressure.

 How much does it cost to become an architect in the US?

-The cost of qualifying in the United States depends on where you study, but a five-year Bachelor of Architecture (B.Arch) degree is likely to cost in excess of $100,000 and perhaps as much as $180,000.
+The cost to become an architect and qualify in the United States depends on where you study, but a five-year Bachelor of Architecture (B.Arch) degree is likely to cost in excess of $100,000 and perhaps as much as $180,000.

 The price of a Master of Architecture (M.Arch) degree, which lasts two to four years and is suitable for those with first degrees in other subjects, varies even more than this.
 At Georgia Institute of Technology the total fees are $33,312, but at Cornell you’ll pay $197,925!
 So it’s definitely wise to shop around if you’re considering a graduate qualification.

 Before getting a license, American architects must use the AXP (Architecture Experience Program) to document a certain numbers of experience.
 This costs $100 to register and $85 each year to renew.
 They must also pass all six parts of the ARE (Architect Registration Examination) at a total cost of $1,410, assuming they pass each paper on their first attempt.

 Then there’s the cost of the license application itself – between $25 and $85 – as well as a $385 transmittal fee for the national registration board to send your details to the appropriate jurisdiction.